Fiat 124 Sport Spider: Production

-2016
+2016 model

 The 124 name was revived in 2016 through a joint venture with Mazda, using the new Mazda MX-5 platform.
 After considering possibly marketing the result as an Alfa Romeo Spider, the car was brought to the market as a Fiat.
 It was unveiled at the Los Angeles Auto Show in November 2015 and made available in late 2016.
 The engine is a turbocharged 1.4 MultiAir with 160 hp (119 kW) from the Fiat range.